Postrantor/quadruped-robot/legged-ego-planner/README.md

 ## Software architecture
 This repository consists of below directories:
 - ego_planner: The modified version of ego-planner for legged robot.
-- legged_real: The path following module which output the commands for real legged robot
+- legged_real: The path following node which publish the velocity commands for real legged robot

 ## Prepare environment